AndrewGrant31/QT-Custom-CMake-Wizards/README.md

 and extract or clone it to a default location on your hard drive.
 Copy the path to the place where you have put GTest/googletest-main and write or paste it between the empty quotes or replace the current
 path.
-For my project I use, for example, _C:\Tools\GTest_ and place googletest-main within this directory.
+For my projects I use, for example, _C:\Tools\GTest_ and place googletest-main within this directory.
 This is the location that is copied into
 the value on Line 18.
 Which should now read:
 _{ "key": "GoogleTestLocation", "value": "Your default location for googletest" },_